Manyvarsath/airbnb-clone-project/README.md

 **Design-Oriented:** Create an intuitive and visually consistent booking flow with fast loading times, prioritizing a mobile-first and user-friendly design.

 ### Tech Stack
 The technology stack of this project includes:

 **Frontend:** HTML, CSS, JavaScript, and using a framework like React.
 **Version Control:** Git and GitHub.
 **Design Tools:** Figma for UI/UX design and specifications.

 ## 🎨 UI/UX Design Planning
-_Objective: Document the planning process for the UI/UX design.
-Outline the design goals and the key features that need to be implemented.
-Include descriptions of the three primary pages: Property Listing View, Listing Detailed View, and Simple Checkout View in a table view
-Explain the importance of a user-friendly design in a booking system.
-Objective: Understand and explore the figma environment Create a list for all color styles, Typography (front family, font weight, font size) Explain the importance of identifying design properties of a mock up design._

 The UI/UX design is guided by the following objectives and required functionalities:

 ### Design Goals